SAP/spartacus-docs/_pages/telco/journey-management-appointment.md

 ## Overview

-The `Journey Management - Appointment Reference` feature enables the customers browsing the TUA for SPA Storefront to browse the content of a product offering, and select a suitable appointment for arranging onsite service support, before purchasing the product offering.
+The `Journey Management - Appointment Reference` feature enables customers browsing the telco and utilities accelerator for project "Spartacus" (TUA Spartacus) storefront to browse the content of a product offering, and select a suitable appointment for arranging onsite service support, before purchasing the product offering.

 **Note:** The `Journey Management - Appointment Reference` feature applies to only those product or service offerings for which a checklist policy is configured at the backend by the Product Manager.